Fiction in the public interest

 Carolina Gómez Piñol

-Head of Communications, Floodlight and Gabo Foundation
+Head of Communications, Gabo Foundation and Floodlight

 Carolina is the communications co-lead for Floodlight and head of marketing and communications for the Gabo Foundation.
 She is a social communicator and journalist, with a master’s degree in international affairs and studies in digital marketing and data analytics.
 Over the past 15 years, Carolina has worked as editor-in-chief in media outlets, and has been in charge of the design and execution of multi-channel strategies in different industries, working in Colombia, Spain, and Argentina.